dcoles/ivle/doc/man/roles.rst

 The role of "tutor" is offering-specific.
 Users may be enrolled in an offering as "tutor" by a lecturer or admin.

-In addition to students, tutors have the ability to:
+In addition to the abilities of students, tutors have the ability to:

+* View submissions to projects in the offering,
+* Check out (with an external Subversion client) the part of a student or group's Subversion repository which was submitted to a project in the offering,
 * Enrol a user in the offering as a student, if the system administrator has allowed it (see ``tutors_can_enrol_students`` under :ref:`policy configuration <ref-configuration-policy>`).
 This is